 - Independent practice with monitoring and feedback from teacher (you)

-At each point in this instructional core, teachers check understanding of all pupils by asking lots of questions and providing feedback.
+At each point in this instructional core, teachers check understanding of all students by asking lots of questions and providing feedback.

-The Rosenshine principles support the implementation of the curriuculum by ensuring that pupils regularly recall prior learning.
+The Rosenshine principles support the implementation of the curriculum by ensuring that students regularly recall prior learning.
 You will often see this at the start of our lessons.
 When prior learning is committed to long term memory it becomes fluent or ‘automatic’, freeing space in our working memory which can then be used for comprehension, application, and problem solving.